 To remember – this definition, which comes from Merriam-Webster’s Dictionary, makes it clear that remembrance is not only about bringing loved ones to mind, but calls us to do things to honor their memory and the impact they have had upon us.
 To remember is to lift up all those things the deceased have taught us so that their lives continue through our own hearts.
 To remember is to embrace both the strengths and imperfections of those whom we have lost by continuing to foster our strengths and improve upon our own shortcomings.
 And, to remember is to do what is necessary—to keep in mind that what we do will have an impact on others’ lives.

 "We Remember Them”1 is perhaps one of the most famous readings found in our liturgy.
-Its thoughtful and insightful words have transcended beyond Jewish liturgy and have entered the hearts and minds of Jews and non-Jews alike.
+Its thoughtful and insightful words have transcended beyond Jewish liturgy and have entered our hearts and minds.
 The words remind us how important the idea of remembrance is to our sacred tradition.
 Each holy day that we celebrate and observe includes the concept of remembrance—to recall and internalize its meaning.
 Four times a year we observe Yizkor, a memorial service based on the notion that our souls live on through those whom we love.
 Every worship service concludes with the recitation of the Kaddish praise as a means to honor those whom have parted from us physically, but live on in our actions and in our own love for others and ourselves.
 On each Shabbat we are challenged to remember and observe.
 In the Amidah we too ask God to remember, to remember our ancestors whom God trusted, advised, and guarded.

 Memory is not only integral to our Jewish tradition, but is part of all humanity.
 We are told not to forget those catastrophes that have struck all peoples.
 We are challenged to remember facts and formulas that help us become well-rounded.
 We are asked to reflect upon ourselves and plan to improve what we can about ourselves.
 To remember is what we do every day and in every way.